 It is my professional opinion that to sidestep the safe and appropriate standards of care and not adhere to these fail-safe practices written in regulations, can, will and have results which contain deleterious second and third order effects.

-Note that I have practiced medicine for 25 years, 18 as a Special Operations physician, and 16 of those years as a Flight Surgeon attached to Special Operations.
-For 18 of my 25 years and have been on the front lines of war trauma and austere medicine environments.
+Note that I have practiced medicine for 25 years, and served as a Flight Surgeon in Special Forces (Active and National Guard).
 My experiences during the Texas COVID response, where I served as a liaison to the Governor’s Task Force, only added experience to allow me to critically assess and formulate courses of action that have been successful in mitigating COVID in the ranks.

 I was proud to serve Texans after recently completing nearly a year on the Texas border mission where soldiers and airmen of the Great State of Texas stand ready to protect our way of life.
 They deserve the best we can give them.